felixSchl/neodoc/README.md

 Further, the wishlist looks somewhat like this:

-* Read arguments from environment using a prefix (see yargs)
 * Make commands first class citizens, enabling easy subcommands, inheriting options and all that.
 * Allow for `--foo[=<bar>]` syntax (git style).